Aliases for TPCN2 Gene

 This gene encodes a putative cation-selective ion channel with two repeats of a six-transmembrane-domain.
 The protein localizes to lysosomal membranes and enables nicotinic acid adenine dinucleotide phosphate (NAADP) -induced calcium ion release from lysosome-related stores.
 This ubiquitously expressed gene has elevated expression in liver and kidney.
 Two common nonsynonymous SNPs in this gene strongly associate with blond versus brown hair pigmentation.[provided by RefSeq, Dec 2009]

 GeneCards Summary for TPCN2 Gene

 TPCN2 (Two Pore Segment Channel 2) is a Protein Coding gene.
 Diseases associated with TPCN2 include Deafness, Autosomal Recessive 63 and Deafness, Autosomal Recessive 7.
-Among its related pathways are Ion channel transport and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include identical protein binding and voltage-gated calcium channel activity.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Ion channel transport.
+GO annotations related to this gene include identical protein binding and ion channel activity.
 An important paralog of this gene is TPCN1.

 UniProtKB/Swiss-Prot for TPCN2 Gene

 Nicotinic acid adenine dinucleotide phosphate (NAADP) receptor that may function as one of the major voltage-gated Ca(2+) channels (VDCC) across the lysosomal membrane.
 May be involved in smooth muscle contraction.